 OA and HABs can impact the same coastal resources (e.g., aquaculture, wild fisheries, and tourism) in different ways and there may be synergistic or antagonistic effects that are not recognized by current research efforts.
 OA and HABs have some common drivers in coastal areas and often co-occur in space and time, which will likely become more common in the future.

-NOAA is soliciting proposals to address the science needs identified in the Ocean Acidification and Harmful Algal Blooms: Defining a Research Agenda virtual workshop held in August 2020 (website and report).
+NOAA is soliciting proposals to address the science needs identified in the Ocean Acidification and Harmful Algal Blooms: Defining a Research Agenda virtual workshop held in August 2020 (report).
 NOAA expects to fund 3 to 5 projects for up to three years in duration.
 Proposals should not exceed $1.5 million in total.

 A letter of intent is required.
 The deadline for letters of intent is October 14, 2021, and full applications are due January 19, 2022.
 View the full NOFO here.